jakedibattista/movie-tracker/README.md

 A React-based web application for discovering, tracking, and rating movies.
 Built with React, Tailwind CSS, and the TMDB API.

+## Live Demo

+Visit the live application at: [MovieTracker on Vercel](https://movie-tracker-flax.vercel.app/)

 ## Features

 - **Browse Movies**: Discover the latest movies with infinite scroll